Magento Open Source 2.1.1 Release Notes

-We are pleased to present Magento Community Edition 2.1.1.
+We are pleased to present Magento Open Source (formerly Community Edition) 2.1.1.
 This release includes several functional fixes and enhancements to the deployment of static assets.

 Backward-incompatible changes are documented in Magento 2.1 backward incompatible changes.

 We address the following functional issues in this release.

 - You can now run